lavaeater/suburban-commando/README.md

 # suburban-commando

+## Devlog 18th of September 2021

+So, I had this thought about attaching guns to a characters hand - well, that can be done, even found a nice little video made by mizizzziz where he explains how to do it.
+Very nice.

 ## Devlog 14th of September 2021

 So, I just discovered that the conditionals, or perhaps preticks in general, are only called once.
 This is baad, man.